We highlight 5 major benefits of in-ear monitors and why you really need to start using them instead of relying on monitor wedges

 to give you a good idea about pricing and differences in sound quality.
 If you're serious about your onstage sound, then check the Shure SE range out.

-Shop a full range of Shure in-ear headphones
+Shop a full range of Shure In-Ear Monitor Systems

 over at PMT Online or call in to your local PMT store